What do I mean by “interrogating memory?”

 By December 2010, I had reached a very different conclusion – “[H]ow gullible was I?” – thanks to Harnisch’s detailed skewering of basic “facts” presented by Wolfe.
 Then a copy writer for the Los Angeles Times, Harnisch had begun to research the murder of Elizabeth Short in 1997, when he wrote a “50th anniversary” article about the case.
 A promised book still awaits publication.

-Harnisch curates a terrific website chronicling aspects of Los Angeles history, written by someone for whom fact-checking is second-nature.
+Harnisch curates a website chronicling aspects of Los Angeles history.
 This 2021 article outlines Harnisch’s own experiences with interrogating memory.

 And here is the original point-by-point rebuttal of Wolfe, interrogating memory at its most elemental (if not especially humble).

-Movies Silently On her Movies Silently website, Fritzi Kramer (@MoviesSilently) writes about silent films with the same unbridled enthusiasm I bring to my own essays; we are each driven by devotion to the material.
+Movies Silently On Movies Silently, Fritzi Kramer writes about silent films with unbridled enthusiasm.
 Her film reviews go beyond basic summaries of characters, plot and setting to revel in fascinating, often-newly-uncovered details.
-She refuses to take anything in the historic record for granted, digging as deep as she can find for new facts and insights.
+She takes nothing in the historic record for granted, digging for new facts and insights.
 While this reflects a lack of necessary humility, she suffers no fools gladly, calling out basic inaccuracies and calcified conventional wisdom with equal glee.

 I add 13 other essayists and videographers in this essay celebrating the five-year anniversary of Just Bear With Me.